bmwas/AIGVE_Tool/README.md

     `fid_results.json`, `is_results.json`, `fvd_results.json` (and others when enabled).
 Each artifact
     contains `{name, path (server-side), json|text}`.
 The server also writes these files to its working directory; use the Python client to save local copies.
+  - When `use_cdfvd=true`, FVD is computed independently using the cd-fvd package and results are included in the response as `cdfvd_result` and saved to `cdfvd_results.json`.

 - __Examples (curl)__
   - __List available categories/metrics only__ (no input_dir required)